Cyclic Differentiable Architecture Search: Methodology

-Different from previous methods~\cite{DARTS,PDARTS,PCDARTS} where the search network is separated from the evaluation network, our Cyclic DARTS integrates the two networks into a unified architecture and models the architecture search as a joint optimization problem of the two networks: where $w_E$ is the weight of evaluation network.
-To optimize this objective function, we propose an alternating learning algorithm, consisting of two iterative stages: a \emph{pre-training} stage and a \emph{joint learning} stage.
-The former is to pre-train the search and evaluation networks on the \emph{train} and \emph{val} datasets respectively, and enable them to have good initilization weights $w_S$ and $w_E$ .
-The latter is to learn the architecture hyperparameter $\alpha$ and the network weights jointly.
-These two stages are performed alternatively until convergence, leading to a combined cycle optimization between the network search and evaluation, as presented in Algorithm~\ref{alg:search}.
-This cyclic process allows the evolution of search architectures to fit the final target evaluation network.
+Different from previous methods~\cite{DARTS,PDARTS,PCDARTS} where the search network is separated from the evaluation network, our CDARTS integrates the two networks into a unified architecture and models the architecture search as a joint optimization problem of the two networks: where $w_E$ is the weight of the evaluation network.
+To optimize this objective function, we propose an alternating learning algorithm, consisting of two iterative stages: a \emph{separate learning} stage and a \emph{joint learning} stage.
+The former is to train the search and evaluation networks on the \emph{train} and \emph{val} datasets respectively, and enable them to have good initialization weights $w_S$ and $w_E$ .
+The latter is to learn the architecture weights $\alpha$ and the network weights jointly.
+These two stages are performed alternatively until convergence, leading to a joint optimization between the network search and evaluation, as presented in Algorithm~\ref{alg:search}.
+This cyclic process allows the evolution of searched architectures to fit the final target evaluation network.

-\textbf{Pre-training.} The goal of this stage is to pre-train the search and evaluation networks individually and make them adaptive to the data.
-Specifically, for the search network, the architecture hyperparameter $\alpha$ is initialized randomly before training.
-Then, the weight $w_S$ is optimized on the $train$ data as follows: where $\mathcal{L}^S_{train}$ defines the loss function, and $w_S^*$ denotes the learned weight.
-For image classification problem, we specify $\mathcal{L}^S_{train}$ as a cross-entropy loss.
+\textbf{Stage 1: Separate Learning.} The goal of this stage is to train the search and evaluation networks individually and make them adaptive to the given data.
+Specifically, for the search network, the architecture weights $\alpha$ are initialized randomly before training.
+Then, the weights $w_S$ are optimized on the $train$ data as follows: where $\mathcal{L}^S_{train}$ defines the loss function, and $w_S^*$ denotes the learned weight.
+For the image classification problem, we specify $\mathcal{L}^S_{train}$ as a cross-entropy loss.

-For the evaluation network, its internal cell structures are generated by discretizing the learned hyperparameter $\alpha$.
+For the evaluation network, its internal cell structures are generated by discretizing the learned weights $\alpha$.
 Following the previous work~\cite{NASNet,DARTS}, we retain the top-$k$ ($k=2$) operations for each node in the cells by thresholding the learned values in $\alpha$.
-The pre-training of evaluation network is performed on \emph{val} set through optimizing the following objective function:
+The separate learning of the evaluation network is performed on the \emph{val} set through optimizing the following objective function:

 where $\overline{\alpha}$ indicates the top-$k$ discretization of the continuous $\alpha$, and $w_S^*$ represents the learned weight.
-The pre-training of $w_S$ and $w_E$ enables the search and evaluation networks to obtain a good initialization.
+The separate learning of $w_S$ and $w_E$ enables the search and evaluation networks to obtain a good initialization.